 - Try your best to keep the brows as dry as possible except when cleaning them for the first week.
 Just like any cut, it heals better when the skin is dry.
 No swimming!

 - No sweating!
-Avoid exercise, saunas, steaming, and facials.
+Avoid exercise, saunas, baths, steaming, and facials.

 - After 7-10 days if your brows look healthy and without any redness, you can resume your normal makeup and cleansing routine.

-- If you sleep on your side try and sleep on your back the first few days.
+- Try and sleep on your back for the first few days.
 The pillow will rub off the eyebrow scabs.

 Additional Information to help maintain your brows.

-- Avoid sunbathing, tanning salons, chemical peels, light therapies, microdermabrasion, creams that contain regeneration factors, and laser treatments as they can destroy the pigment and cause burns.
+- Avoid sunbathing, tanning salons, chemical peels, light therapies, microdermabrasion, creams that contain regeneration factors, and laser treatments as they can destroy the pigment and cause it to fade faster and could change the pigment color.

 - Antibiotics and hormonal therapy can lead to pigment fading.